BedrockSolutions/factomd-docker/README.md

   * `/foo/bar.html`
   * `../foo.html`

-### Options
+## Options

-Currently, the best way to learn about the options is to [look at the schema](./confz.d/schema.yaml).
+Currently, the best way to learn about all of the options is to [look at the schema](./confz.d/schema.yaml).
 Once things settle down, the various options will be fully documented here.

-## Migrating from the Inc image
+## Migrating from the Inc Image

 The majority of administrators currently running factomd have followed the community's instructions and have created `factom_database` and `factom_keys`